 Still trying to decide which part of the world is right for you?

 This week I’m checking in from Sumatra, Indonesia where I’m finishing up a 10 day scouting trip.
 The trip has inspired me to write this week comparing life in Asia (where I’ve lived in China, Vietnam, and the Philippines for extended periods) vs Latin America (where I’ve lived in the Dominican Republic, Colombia, and Ecuador) to give you a taste of how life compares in both regions.
 Here it goes, I know we shouldn’t generalize but sometimes it’s fun.
+You can rest assured that we will thoroughly investigate your case to gather the evidence we need to prove liability to the insurance companies involved in the claim, find out here more.
+For medical liability claims you can get help from Tommy Hastings Law Firm Houston.

 Cost of Living: Both regions have low cost of living “areas”.
 For instance, I’ve seen in Asia… Vietnam, interior China, Indonesia and the Philippines are all cheap while other places like Hong Kong and Japan are bloody expensive.
 In Latin America, many countries that were cheap a few years ago are no longer cheap due to the fall of the dollar (like Colombia and Brazil).
 However, Ecuador, Bolivia, and Argentina are Latin examples of still genuine low cost areas.
 Winner: Asia